Helsingin Sanomat Interruptions in the distribution of HS – read the daily newsletter for free here

 HS regrets the inconvenience caused to readers.

-There have been disruptions in the distribution of Helsingin Sanomat’s paper newspaper, which is why some of the printed newspapers have been delayed or not distributed at all.
+Helsingin Sanomat there has been a disruption in the distribution of the paper magazine, which has led to some of the printed magazines being delayed or not being distributed at all.
 Today’s digital visual magazine is available for free.

 From this link you can read the magazine.